Solar-network/docs/docs/core/transactions/types/delegate-resignation.md

 | :-------: | :---: |
 |     1     |   7   |

 A 'Delegate Resignation' transaction allows a delegate to resign temporarily or permanently.
-While resigned, their ability to receive votes is blocked and, if ranked in the top 53 Delegates, are removed from their forging position immediately.
+If ranked in the top 53 Delegates, the delegate will be removed from their forging position immediately.

 A 'Permanent Resignation' is for delegates who wish to permanently retire their position as a delegate on the Solar Network.
 Once resigned permanently, a delegate cannot reinstate their candidacy.